curityio/example-consentor/README.md

 The plugin expects the API to support the query-parameter `transactionId`.
 The response from the API is a JSON array with the objects that match the query.
 The plugin then reads the first JSON object in the list.
 It takes the value of the attribute `total_price` and includes it in the confirmation screen.

 ### Calling the API
- The request to the API looks similar to the following one but changes according to the configuration of the consentor plugin:
+ The request to the API looks similar to the following one but changes according to the configuration of the Consentor plugin:

 ```
   GET http://hostname:80/orders?transactionId=123